itsabdullah6/itsabdullah6/README.md

  and edit the text.
  To add a new project: duplicate a project column in the Featured Projects section and edit the details.

+ GitHub Analytics chart: this repo needs a file at assets/skill-trajectory.png (the line chart with the glowing endpoints).
+Upload it to that exact path for the section to show.
 =====================================================================
 -->

 <div align="center">

+# Muhammad Abdullah

 <a href="https://readme-typing-svg.demolab.com">
   <img src="https://readme-typing-svg.demolab.com?font=Fira+Code&weight=500&size=22&duration=3000&pause=1000&color=64FFDA&center=true&vCenter=true&width=650&height=50&lines=Welcome+to+Muhammad+Abdullah%27s+GitHub+Profile;Data+Analytics+Student;Python+%7C+SQL+%7C+Power+BI+%7C+Excel;Turning+Raw+Data+into+Business+Decisions" alt="Typing SVG" />